 Candidates for admission who apply through the LEAD program are eligible to apply and be considered for financial aid.
 Applicants will be evaluated on the same basis as are all other applicants to Columbia Law School.
 Candidates must submit the required financial aid materials by June 15 and will receive their financial aid determination, if applicable, along with their admission decision by or before the end of July.

-* Please note that it is important to complete your application for financial aid by the suggested June 15 deadline, but in any event no later than July 15--before you are notified of acceptance--as you will be required to make a decision within [approximately one week] of the offer of admission.
+* Please note that it is important to complete your application for financial aid by the suggested June 15 deadline, but in any event no later than July 15--before you are notified of acceptance--as you will be required to make a decision within [approximately five days] of the offer of admission.
 Submitting your financial aid documents at a later date could result in a delay of notice of an award, which will likely affect your ability to make an informed decision in the allotted time.

 Is the LEAD Fellowship Program binding?